Discover more from The Prism

 So what’s the solution?

 Land and Wang may be right about the illness, but they’re wrong about the cure.
 It’s true that we in the West have little left of the traditions that once tied us together, and in their absence all that unites us are our animal hungers.
-But Wang’s belief that meaning and purpose can be miraculously imposed on us all by a strongman leader is just a fantasy that has littered history with failed experiments.
+But the belief that meaning and purpose can be imposed on all of us by a Great Leader is a fatal fantasy that’s littered history with failed experiments.

 Sure, democracies are vulnerable because there’s no one controlling their advancement, but autocracies are vulnerable precisely for the opposite reason: they’re controlled by people, which is to say, by woefully myopic apes.
 China is currently suffering from the myopia of Xi’s zero-covid policy, which has ravaged the country’s economy, and from the disastrous one-child policy that’s led to China’s current population crisis.
 For all our problems, we’d be unwise to exchange the soft tyranny of dopamine for the hard tyranny of despots.